shakhor-shual/walkman/README.md

 syntax highlighting and auto-formatting of code in VS Code etc. Have a fun ;)

-for more details about Walkman implementation [look this](https://github.com/shakhor-shual/walkman/tree/main/bin) for more details about Walkman examples [look this](https://github.com/shakhor-shual/walkman/tree/main/examples)
+for more details about Walkman implementation [look this](https://github.com/shakhor-shual/walkman/tree/main/bin) for more details about Walkman syntax and examples [look this](https://github.com/shakhor-shual/walkman/tree/main/examples)